James-VT/MS4_White_Whale_Fundraising/README.md

     * Fill in their details so that the charity can apply to have the donation value augmented with Gift Aid.
 For this reason, all required fields are for data required by HMRC for Gift Aid to be applied.
     * Have their details auto-fill from those in their profile, if they are logged in and have completed same.
 Likewise, if users are logged in but have not submitted default details, a checkbox allows users to choose whether details they enter onto the form are saved to their profiles.
     * Users do not need to be logged in to donate.

+## Blog

+The blog features full CRUD functionality.
+It allows users to read news from the organisation, as well as from other users, and comment on these.

+![]

+* All users can:
+    * Read blog posts.
+* Signed-in users can:
+    * Write blog posts.
+    * Edit their blog posts.
+    * Delete their blog posts.
+    * Comment on blog posts.

 ---